Srikanthreddyvvs/cleanupservice/README.md

 # 🧹 Cleanup Service

-This is a Java-based cleanup utility that finds and moves unwanted scrap files and sends you a funny mail update once done! 😂
+This is a Java-based cleanup utility that finds and moves unwanted scrap files and sends you a mail update.

 ## 📦 How to Use